How do bacteriophages work?

 Are bacteriophages safe?

 Bacteriophages are viruses that kill bacteria.
 They have been used for years to treat bacterial infections and are generally considered to be safe.
 However, there is some concern that bacteriophages may contribute to the development of antibiotic resistance.
 So far, there is no concrete evidence that bacteriophages cause any side effects in the human or animal body.
-However, more research is needed to fully understand the potential risks and benefits of using bacteriophages.
+However, more research is needed to fully understand the

 The future of bacteriophages